KellerAI/megalinter-custom-flavor-kellerai/README.md

 # MegaLinter Custom Flavor: KellerAI_MegaLinter

-This custom MegaLinter aims to have an optimized Docker image size.
+A pre-built custom MegaLinter flavor with a curated set of linters.
+This repository tracks upstream MegaLinter releases and provides a ready-to-use GitHub Action with our selected linters.

-It is built from official MegaLinter images, but is maintained on <https://github.com/KellerAI/megalinter-custom-flavor-kellerai> by Jonathan Bowe
+Maintained on <https://github.com/KellerAI/megalinter-custom-flavor-kellerai> by Jonathan Bowe

 ## Embedded linters